 By automating the entire service processes, like job requests, dispatching, tracking field tasks, invoicing, payments, and follow-ups, contractors can eliminate costly inefficiencies, errors, and downtimes.
 Here are some of the compelling reasons to automate business processes:

 With automated booking and ticketing services, for instance, contractors can receive service requests and inquiries from leads and prospects whom they can visit for the required follow-ups.
 Instead of listing customer details on paper, which is prone to errors and losses, customers can fill out the online form, where a ticket will be assigned.
+You can consider using virtual phone numbers to give customers another booking option.

 The ticketing system organizes multiple client requests and indicates which services should be prioritized.
 Having this technology automates business workflows.
 When a ticket is created, it's easier to make a job order, assign technicians, and monitor the job through its completion.